What you pay for Medicare depends on how much you earn each year and how much care you need. You pay a separate amount

-Costs after the donut hole: Once you’ve spent $4,950 in out-of-pocket costs in 2017, you are out of the coverage gap.
+Costs after the donut hole: Once you’ve spent $5,100 in out-of-pocket costs in 2019, you are out of the coverage gap.
 When Medicare starts paying again, it's called catastrophic coverage.
 Then, you only have to pay a small coinsurance toward your prescription drug costs for the rest of the year.
-In 2017, for generic medicines, you'll pay 5% of the drug's cost or $3.30, whichever is higher.
-For brand-name drugs, you'll pay 5% of the drug's cost or $8.25, whichever is higher.
+For 2019, this coinsurance is 5% of the cost of the drug.

 Medicare Advantage (Part C)

 These are health plans sold by insurance companies but overseen by Medicare.
 They are alternatives to original Medicare, and usually offer more services than original Medicare.
 Medicare Advantage plans typically cover hospitalization (Part A), outpatient care (Part B), and prescription drugs (Part D) under one plan.

 To qualify for Medicare Advantage, you need to have Medicare Parts A and B. So that means you'll at least need to pay the Part B monthly premium.

-On top of that fee, you may need to pay a monthly premium for the Medicare Advantage plan itself.
+On top of the Part B fee, you may need to pay a monthly premium for the Medicare Advantage plan itself.
 The prices vary a great deal depending on the plan you've chosen and where you live.

 This is supplemental health insurance provided by private insurance companies that covers some of the costs Medicare doesn't, including copaysand deductibles.
 You don't need, nor can you buy, a Medicare Advantage Plan if you carry a Medigap policy.